What is Executive Recruitment?

 Internal recruitment functions are most effective for lower-level positions or when the competencies of the successful candidate are clear and easy to assess.
 However, for more senior management consultancy jobs this is not always the case.
 In particular, internal recruiters are often under considerable pressure to find candidates for a range of roles and will not have the time, or possibly the expertise and contacts, to devote to all these vacancies.
 If a junior role lies vacant it is unfortunate: if a senior opening is not filled or there is an inadequate shortlist, that will have a material and potentially significant business impact.

 Small and mid-sized consultancy firms frequently do not have an internal recruitment department with the resources to generate and screen a pool of candidates.
 Used effectively, executive recruitment firms can save time and money by performing this task.

 Executive recruitment firms understand the importance of diversity within an organisation.
 However, many employers focus their recruitment activities on platforms and channels that are likely to deliver candidates from similar backgrounds.
 Executive recruitment consultancies can be highly effective at helping employers connect with a more diverse range of candidates.

-One way this can be achieved is by helping employers to consider how job adverts are worded, ensuring that the language used does not result in bias towards applicants from a particular background.
+One way this can be achieved is by helping employers to consider how job adverts are worded, ensuring that the language used does not result in a bias towards applicants from a particular background.